 29. Your manners will say everything about you and will reflect on your parents every day.
 Don’t make us look bad.

 30. Life will disappoint you.
 People will disappoint you.
 You will disappoint yourself.
-That’s why you have parents, to help you deal with those disappointments.
+We are here to ease those blows anytime you need to talk.

 31. Piercings for men will go out of style, if they haven’t already.
 Don’t be fooled into believing otherwise.

-32. Aspirin, water and black coffee solve a multitude of problems.
-Either together or apart.
+32. Aspirin, water, and black coffee solve a multitude of problems.

 34. If your friends are jerks, you will not be far behind.
 Choose wisely.

-35. Be nice to your parents, it will be a long time before you can afford your own ski vacation.
+35. Be nice to your parents, it will be a long time before you can afford your own vacations.

 36. Answer your mother’s texts promptly, or as long as you want her to keep paying your cell phone bill.